-- 4 Tablespoons coconut aminos (can substitute soy sauce)
+- 4 Tablespoons coconut aminos (can substitute soy sauce for non-paleo)

 - 1/4 teaspoon crushed chili pepper flakes

-- 6 Large cloves fresh garlic (smashed and finely chopped)
+- 6 large cloves garlic (smashed and finely chopped)

-- 3" pieces fresh ginger root (peeled and finely minced)
+- 3 inch piece fresh ginger root (peeled and finely minced)

-- 1 red bell pepper (clearned, seeded, and cut into thin strips)
+- 1 red bell pepper (cleaned, seeded, and cut into thin strips)

-- 1 Large head of broccoli florets (cut into bite sized pieces and lightly cooked*)
+- 1 large head broccoli floret (cut into bite sized pieces and lightly cooked*)

-- 1 Pound organic chicken breast (cut into thin 2" long strips)
+- 1 pound chicken breasts (cut into thin 2" long strips)